bufbuild/protobuf-conformance/README.md

 <!-- TABLE-END -->

-Since Editions are relatively new, only implementations that advertise support are tested with Editions.
+Implementations are tested with proto2, proto3, and the maximum Edition they advertise to support.

 Note: None of the libraries tested implement the text format, so the results for those test runs are not shown.